obiwanjacobi/zalt2/os.md

 |`TryStreamRead` (async)| Reads a block from the underlying device/file. |
 |`TryStreamWrite` (async)| Writes a block to the underlying device/file. |

+Block devices manage the size of the block and the memeroy required for block data exchange.

 ### Everything is File (Stream)

 Asynchronous Stream-based API interfacing with files and devices.